 What is GDPR?

 The EU General Data Protection Regulation is a regulation through which the European Commission intends to strengthen data protection for individuals within the European Union.
 These regulations focus on protecting individual’s rights when it comes to personal data processing.

-GDPR Summary: The new GDPR is an evolution of the EU’s existing data rules, the Data Protection Directive.
+GDPR Summary: GDPR is an evolution of the EU’s previous data rules, the Data Protection Directive.
 It addresses many of the shortcomings in the DPD, adding requirements for documenting IT procedures, performing risk assessments under certain conditions, notifying the consumer and authorities when there is a breach, as well as strengthening rules for data minimisation.